FREQUENTLY ASKED QUESTIONS ABOUT THE SPORT OF WALLYBALL

 How, where and when was wallyball created?

-Wallyball was created in 1979 by Joe Garcia in Calabasas , California .
+Wallyball (known in some places as rebound volleyball) is a fast-paced sport that was created at the Calabasas Racquetball Club (Calabasas, CA), in 1979 .
+The idea was an attempt to help bring more business into the club in the summer months.
+The club pro Joe Garcia then took the idea mainstream.
 However, the sport roots go back to as early as 1972.
 The game was called Deckerball.
-It is very similar to the game of wallyball and could be the predecessor to the game of what you now call wallyball.
+It is very similar to the game of wallyball and could be the predecessor to the game of what is now known as wallyball.
 In Kansas, IL, a high school physical education teacher and a couple of his students, including Mark Decker sat down to create a game that combined several skills from other games that would be used for indoor play during bad weather situations.
 By combining handball (racquetball with no racquet), tennis, and volleyball, they arrived at the game that is called Deckerball (after Mark Decker).

 What is the difference between a volleyball and a wallyball ball?